kylieharyono/Data-Visualisation-DATA3406/README.md

 ## Contributions:

 This repository contains results of a group project.
 There are three main parts to this project:
-- Data Cleaning: Individual work.
+- Data Cleaning, Exploration, and Visualisation: Individual work.
-- Data Visualisation: Individual work.
+- Individual Analysis & Visualisation: Individual work.
 - Final Product Notebook: This was group work, which was mainly authored by Dean Li, and contributed by Yiping Su, Harshil Sindhi, and Kylie Haryono.

 ## Acknowledgments: